 From exclusive downtown locations to country living to waterfront villas – unique locations, bright residential areas and comparably affordable rents and purchase prices characterize the Berlin real estate market.

 Increasing rents and shortage of residential space are noticeable on Berlin’s real estate market.
-However, the rent prices per square meter have increased slower than in previous years.
+However, the rent prices per square meter have increased slower since 2013 than in previous years.
 Among Germany’s largest cities, Berlin has by far the lowest rent prices and the largest real estate portfolio in proportion to the demand.

 Urban variety, vibrant scene districts, busy strip malls or placid village idyll – every borough has its own charm with a characteristic living atmosphere.
 Berlin’s boroughs have all sorts of residential areas, ranging from lavish quarters with old buildings to extensive single-family home districts to refurbished prefabricated buildings.

 Nearly 516,000 apartments in Berlin were built prior to 1918; an additional 287,000 were built before 1948.
 Most of the pre-war apartments are located in Mitte, Friedrichshain-Kreuzberg and Charlottenburg-Wilmersdorf.
 Compared to other metropolises, Berlin is still affordable: the average net rent per square meter is 9.00 euros and a square meter of living space in a condominium costs 3,289 euros.

 The current demographic trend of young people from the middle class migrating to the city has fueled the development of new modes of living in urban districts.
 New developments consisting of modern townhouses are cropping up in vacant urban spaces like the former Berlin Stockyards, the Prenzlauer Gardens, or in Friedrichswerder.
 More and more developments like this are being built in Berlin.

 New home construction